notLogi/online-store/README.md

-# Project Title

-## Description of the Project

-Briefly describe what this Java console application does.
-Mention its purpose and who the intended users are.
-Explain the main functionality and what problems it aims to solve.
+## Financial Tracker
+The Online Store allows users to browse the vendor's available items and the amount for every item available.
+Also allows users to store items in a cart so they can check out their items.

-## User Stories
+## User stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a user, I want to list the vendor's inventory, so I can see what they have for sale.
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a user, I want to list my cart, so I can see what I am going to buy.
+## Some features include:

+**Add items to cart**
+- Users are able to add items to the cart

+**Viewing the vendor's inventory**
+- View items available on the store

+**Price and final price**
+- Price is automatically calculated with all items in cart, allowing easy and smooth transactions.

 ## Setup

-Instructions on how to set up and run the project using IntelliJ IDEA.

 ### Prerequisites